-In an emergency, call the police using 911 or press the "panic button" on the alarm system.
+In an emergency, call the police using 911.
 All incidents that happen in IIRP buildings should be reported to the IIRP staff on duty or as soon as possible.
 Emergency exit routes are posted throughout the buildings.

 Safety Precautions

 - When walking, stay in well-lit areas in the middle of the sidewalk. - Avoid quiet side streets, alleys, entryways, parked cars, and bushes after dark. - Walk with somebody or stay near other people whenever possible. - Pay careful attention to your personal belongings. - Students leaving the IIRP after dark are especially encouraged to walk in groups to cars.
 Students using the building during the evening hours should use the parking lot immediately adjacent to the building.